 Abortion has been legal in America for forty-six years and after 60 million lives have been unjustly taken, it should be no surprise our culture increasingly values human beings less and less.
 Life from beginning to end is under assault.

 There are now eight states in America which allow people to kill themselves with the assistance of their doctor when they decide they do not want to live anymore, usually due to a terminal illness.

 It is important to acknowledge the reality of the difficult circumstances people find themselves in when they are dying and deeply suffering.
 If there is no acknowledgement of the sovereignty of God over human life, then the value of life depends on the opinions of men and temptations to commit an accepted form of suicide can begin to look like a welcomed escape from a painful future.
 As pro-life advocates, this right to die controversy presents us with opportunities to testify to the purpose and dignity in human life even at its end.

 The irony that surrounds this debate about the right to die is that it is presented as compassionate and empowering when it is neither of those things.
-It is actually self-serving and cruel.

 If life can become “not worth living” with the presence of suffering, then your worth as a human being becomes contingent upon your health and will to live which are changing factors throughout time.

 Some advocates for the right to die will assure us this right to die should be a “choice” and never forced on anyone.
 However, in countries where assisted suicide and euthanasia are legal, the “choice” element of the issue often gets taken away as those in power begin to decide who has the “right to die.”
 As it becomes apparent killing patients is cheaper than keeping them alive, people begin to be pressured to end their lives.

 The former governor of Colorado, Richard Lamm, asserted that elderly people who have outlasted their usefulness have a “duty to die.”